Zenith Cal.2562PC Hi-Beat 28,800 Automatic 18ct Gold Tonneau c1975

 The Strap and Buckle

-The strap fitted is a new, high quality brown, calf leather strap with a gold-plated buckle.
+The strap fitted is a new, high quality tan calf leather strap with a plain gold-plated buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown burgundy and black straps in stock, in plain padded leather, alligator, crocodile or lizard skin.

 The Box and Papers